Generalized Group Selection Strategies for Self-sustainable RIS-aided Communication: Introduction

 Note that the conventional RIS fundamentally reflects the incident signal in a desired direction by adjusting its parameters.
-It is evident that the training time grows in direct proportion to the RIS's size \cite{grouping}, which may result in a significant feedback overhead and jeopardize the anticipated performance improvements.
+It is evident that the training time grows in direct proportion to the size of the RIS \cite{grouping}, which may result in a significant feedback overhead and jeopardize the anticipated performance improvements.
 Moreover, any given D2D pair always communicates with each other for a limited period of time.
 As a result, using the entire RIS is not energy efficient and may result in unnecessary resource waste \cite{Tnse}.
-Therefore, the works in \cite{partition3, grouping} suggest grouping strategies where the nearby RIS elements are grouped together into smaller non-overlapping surfaces with identical phase shifts in order to avoid the massive channel estimation overhead in RIS-based systems.
+Therefore, the works in \cite{partition3, grouping} suggest grouping strategies where the nearby RIS elements are grouped together into smaller non-overlapping surfaces with identical phase shifts in order to avoid the massive channel estimation overhead in RIS-based systems \cite{channelestimation}.
+Without any loss of generality, we consider that each group has an equal number of elements and a particular group can serve one service request at a time.
+Hence, a single grouping-based RIS can cater to multiple service requests at the same time.
 The work in \cite{channelestimation} proposes grouping-based RIS, but without considering the impact of spatial correlation.
 Note that, as the inter-element spacing in an RIS decreases, the aspect of spatial correlation becomes more and more crucial.
 By incorporating this aspect, the authors in \cite{Tnse} propose a grouping-based RIS-aided multihop communication scenario.
 Note that the aspect of choosing an appropriate group at the RIS is important because there is always a chance that the best group, which serves our objective, is preoccupied or committed to serving another requesting user pair.
 However, this aspect of looking at group selection strategies in the RIS, by taking into account the aspect of spatial correlation, has not been adequately explored for the D2D communication scenario.

 Besides, an RIS is a ‘nearly’ passive device, meaning it requires a small but nonzero amount of energy for its phase-shifting operations.
 In this direction, the work in \cite{ZeRis} proposes a self-sustainable RIS configuration, where the RIS can harvest the required energy from the incoming signals.
 Depending on the energy harvesting (EH) process, the authors propose two separate architectures: power splitting (PS) and time switching (TS).
 In the PS configuration, the signal power is divided into two streams: one is used for EH at the RIS and the other is used to reflect the signal in the desired direction.
 On the contrary, in the TS configuration, the incident signal is solely used for EH during specific time intervals and at other times, it reflects the incoming signal.
 The authors in \cite{tcom} propose optimized transmission strategies for {\it self-sustainable} RIS-aided simultaneous wireless information and power transfer.
 As a result, this particular class of RISs is ideal for operation with minimal or zero external energy supply.
 Hence, it is ideal for scenarios where autonomous operation is beneficial, resulting in an efficient and sustainable wireless communication network.
 Therefore, we investigate the problem of group selection in the context of a grouping-based self-sustainable RIS-aided wireless topology.